St. Louis County Police Department: Division of Criminal Investigations

+The Division of Criminal Investigation is commanded by Lieutenant Colonel Gerald Lohr.

 The SLCPD has the largest investigative unit in the state.
 Nearly 200 detectives provide county-wide services for the crimes of homicide, child abuse, St. Louis Regional Bomb and Arson Unit, domestic violence, sexual assault, fugitive apprehension, auto theft, burglary, fraud, robbery, drug abuse, and child exploitation.
 The SLCPD also has a full-time ASCLAD-Lab accredited Crime Laboratory, Fingerprint Unit, Prisoner Conveyance Unit, Crime Scene Unit (CSI), Bureau of Drug Enforcement, and Polygraph Unit.
-The Division of Criminal Investigation is commanded by Lieutenant Colonel Steve Sack.

 Division of Operational Support

+The Division is commanded by Lieutenant Colonel Norman Mann.

 The SLCPD provides a wide range of support services for the department and community which include the following: